zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 This represents a collection of items that might appear in the `MoreCommands` flyout.
 Mostly, these are just commands and seperators.

+Additionally, a context item may be a `ISubMenuContextItem`.
+This is a special type of context entry which represents a nested command item.

 #### `IconDataType`

 This is a wrapper type for passing information about an icon to DevPal.
 This